.avif)

 Complete Cultural Transformation & Co-Created Programs

-The comprehensive pathway for organizations ready to become fully menopause-inclusive and embed this work into their culture, policies, and practices.
+The comprehensive pathway for organizations ready to embed menopause inclusion into their culture, policies, and practices.

 Best For: Organizations ready to lead, invest deeply, and make menopause inclusion a cornerstone of their culture and employer brand